Maximal Tori in Contactomorphism Groups: Abstract

 \section{Abstract}

-I describe a general scheme for relating transverse almost complex structures on a compact contact manifold to conjugacy classes of maximal tori in the contactomorphism group.
-Moreover, to tori whose Lie algebra contains a Reeb vector field one can associate a Sasaki cone.
-Thus, for contact structures $\cald$ of K-contact type one obtains a configuration of Sasaki cones called a {\it bouquet}.
+I describe a general scheme which associates conjugacy classes of tori in the contactomorphism group to transverse almost complex structures on a compact contact manifold.
+Moreover, to tori of Reeb type whose Lie algebra contains a Reeb vector field one can associate a Sasaki cone.
+Thus, for contact structures $\cald$ of K-contact type one obtains a configuration of Sasaki cones called a {\it bouquet} such that each Sasaki cone is associated with a conjugacy class of tori of Reeb type.